Post by Shihan Essence.

 In conclusion, I'll be practicing the TOMARI-TE / Shorin RYU Kata Versions from now on along side my Shotokan as I always have.
 I have come to the conclusion that side snap kick is nearly pointless.

-Being that I TORE my hamstring in competition while performing the last of four side snap kicks in Gankaku Kata which resulted in a lifelong injury, disabling me from walking for 6 months immediately after, I am removing
+Being that I TORE my hamstring in competition while performing the last of four side snap kicks in Gankaku Kata which resulted in a lifelong injury, disabling me from walking for 6 months immediately after, I am removing "side snap" from my KATA if it is to be used above the knee in my training!

 Coincidentally, ALL Goju Kata side kicks are all to the knees.